sutt/chess/readme.md

 From scratch chess engine & wsl+flask server pattern & profiling tools to examine perf-bottlenecks.

-Using WSL + Flask to integrate a linux-binary-cli-app into a windows-base app:
+Experimental feature: Using WSL + Flask to integrate a linux-binary-cli-app into a windows-base app:

 - the rules/display/interface-engine ("basic_engine/") can
-    be run on windows, while
+be run on windows, while...

-    - the ai-engine ("stockfish/") is run in a server on wsl
+- the ai-engine ("stockfish/") is run in a separate process on a  server in wsl.
+Call/response over http communicates between processes, and python-subprocess interfaces of stdin/stdout with the stockfish-app.

-    this allows compuatational type workspaces to uses packages which only build easily for linux
+This allows compuatational type workspaces to uses packages which only build easily for linux.

+Code and Tests runs on python2.7 / python3.6+, and on windows and linux (wsl).
+This is handled with several switch statements (sys.version_info.major / os.name) where neccessary.
+Default as of March 2019 is Python3.6 on Win10.

 Commands:

+Playing...

+    in basic_engine/

+        >python[3] main.py

+            runs interactive cli-game

+        --1v1      - to control other player as well --myplayer <black, white>
+        --network  - use the experimental wsl-server feature

 Testing...